mtravers/pacifica-incidents/README.md

 - redo frontend in cljs (if it gets any more complicated)
 - clean up, there's lots of dead code

 ## Usage

-Start server: (TODO Not working, use lein run?)
+> lein run

-> lein ring server
+Opens a server on port 8000.

 ### Dev notes